-Here are some things you can do to make searching safer on your school computers.
+Here are some options you can use to make searching safer on your school computers.

 Most search services will block inappropriate content when using their safe search feature, but their methods are not foolproof.

-Be prepared for the conversation when a student stumbles upon or shares inappropriate material.
+Be prepared for that conversation when a student stumbles upon or shares inappropriate material.

-When you change safe search settings, the search site adds a cookie to your browser with the new setting.
+When you change safe search settings, the search site will add a "cookie" to your browser with the new setting.

-This means you need to change the setting individually for every web browser installed on a computer.
-Most computers have a combination of Chrome, Firefox, Internet Explorer, and Microsoft Edge (found in Windows 10).
-Each browser needs to be updated separately.
-Cookies are not shared between browser programs.
+This means you'll need to change the settings individually for every web browser installed on each computer.
+Many computers have some combination of Chrome, Firefox, Safari, and Microsoft Edge.
+Each browser needs to be updated separately as cookies are not shared between browser programs.

 Google offers a Safe Site search option.
 It's worth taking a few minutes and setting this option on every computer students will be using.